Brentwood, Essex: Military history

 The military has associations with Warley going back over 200 years.
 It also had strategic importance during the time of the Spanish Armada - it was used as a meeting place for contingents from eight eastern and midland counties (900 horsemen assembled here) to then travel on to Tilbury.

-The local common was used as a military camp in 1742, and became a permanent feature as Warley Barracks in 1804.
+Until 1742, Warley Common was a training ground for the Essex Militia.
+It then became a training ground for the regular army.
+106 acres were purchased by the War Office in 1804, and Warley Barracks established.
+In 1843 the East India Company, facilities included an Elephant training school, moved there.
+After the Indian Mutiny, which occurred soon after, the troops of the company were absorbed into the British Army.
+The site became the HQ of the Essex Regiment in 1881.

+The site remained an active army base as a depot for the Essex Regiment until 1959, when much of the site was redeveloped as the European headquarters for the Ford Motor Company.
+A few buildings remain from the Barracks – the Essex Regiment Chapel, the gymnasium (now home to Brentwood Trampoline Club) and the officers' mess (now Marillac Hospital).

 During World War II, over 1,000 bombs were dropped on Brentwood, with 19 flying bombs (V1), 32 long-range rockets (V2) and many incendiary bombs and parachute mines.
 5,038 houses were destroyed, 389 people were injured and 43 died.
 The 15th- and 16th-century pubs, however, survived.
 Brentwood had been considered a safe enough haven to evacuate London children here - 6,000 children arrived in September 1939 alone.